 “I’m scared of stuff so nice.
 I ain’t got faith.
 I’m scared somepin ain’t so nice about it.”

-Unlike the lives of American Mid-western migrant farm workers in 1930s, my destination is worth sticking on this journey for.
+But unlike the lives of many American Mid-western migrant farm workers in the 1930's, my destination is worth staying on this journey.
 The American dream of a life beyond anorexia is not a fantasy, filled in reality with yet more oppression and ridicule.
-I know, because I've walked this road before.
-The woman upstairs tries to convince me to stay put, whispering things she's heard about life beyond my current familiar in attempt to make me tremble.
-But I've lived in recovery California, and I yearn to return to its oasis.
+I know that it is real, because I've walked this road before.
+The woman upstairs tries to convince me to stay put, whispering things she's heard about life beyond my current familiar in an attempt to make me tremble.
+But I've lived in recovery California; and I yearn to return to its oasis.

-So, though we may often be one step forwards and one step back...three steps forwards and two steps back...a lunge forwards, and then a trip up with my face in the dirt...this journey continues on, for, to plagiarise C.S.
+So, though we are so often one step forwards and one step back...three steps forwards and two steps back...a lunge forwards, and then a trip up with my face in the dirt...this journey continues on.
+For, to plagiarise C.S.
 Lewis yet again, there really are far, far better things ahead than any we leave behind.